tomjoht/tomjoht.github.io/_posts/2016/4/2016-04-20-seeing-things-from-the-perspective-of-a-learner.md

 And most importantly, I wanted the 1-2-3 steps to work for me, on my Mac, with my version of Android Studio and Gradle, and all of those other dependencies that have to be aligned just right to allow the harmony of the spheres.

+## My epiphany about when to start writing doc

 I've always thought that I can't start writing documentation for a product until I have a decent understanding of it.
 I often just take random notes here and there and don't actually start writing anything formally until I've successfully completed various tasks and have a decent grasp of how the system works.

-## My epiphany

 But I had a thought today. *What if this is the wrong approach?* What if this approach leads to the same kind of blah documentation I was reading earlier &mdash; the kind that speaks at such a high level, paints details that go over my head, and doesn't lead me easily through a process?
 What if the approach that leads to poor documentation starts from a point of view of knowing &mdash; in particular, knowing too much.